adoma25/remote-resources-monitor/README.md

 ## Brief

 ### Methodology
 Fabric is used to establish a connection between the host and the remote machine.
-Top and Free are used to fetch the CPU and RAM usage in order to insure compatibility accross all linux distributions.
+Top and Free are used to fetch the CPU and RAM usage in order to ensure compatibility across all linux distributions.
-A simple reaccuring bar is used to represnt the data over text Matplotlib is used to plot the data into a graphical visualisation
+A simple recurring bar is used to represent the data over text.
+Matplotlib is used to plot the data into a graphical visualization.

 ### Issues
-Complications arise when trying to run a GUI script in a docker container environment that would require the use something similar to a VNC or X server in order to give access of the hosts display
+Complications arise when trying to run a GUI script in a docker container environment that would require the use of something similar to a VNC or X server in order to give access of the hosts display

 ### Fixes
 One ideal fix would be to change from Docker to Conda